-- understanding and evaluation of the internal control environment with respect to the operating and accounting processes that take place in the Group,

-- a critical assessment of assumptions made by the Group in case of material accounting estimates and untypical transactions, in particular:

-- verification of the methodology

-of estimating the provision for court

-proceedings related to denominated and

-foreign currency loans in CHF after

-the CJEU judgment of 3 October 2019.

-(Case C-260/18) and an analysis

-of the rationality and reasonableness

-of the assumptions made and

-the correctness of the input data and

-calculations of the provision estimates,

-- an analysis of the implementation

-of the process of the commission refund

-due to early repayment of consumer credit

-following the CJEU judgment

-of 11 September 2019 (Case C-383/18)

-and verification of the methodology for

-the estimation of provisions for the refunds

-due to historical early repayments

-of consumer loans, including in particular

-an analysis of the rationality and legitimacy

-of the assumptions and the correctness

-of the input data and calculations,

-- an analysis of the correctness and completeness of disclosures in the financial statements within this scope,

-- analysis of minutes from internal and external audits, minutes from meetings of the Group's statutory bodies, correspondence with regulatory authorities, customer claim registers and registers of operational events,

-- monitoring of external sources of information to identify potential violations of laws and regulations,

-- review of financial data and for selected -

-on the basis of risk assessment of potential

-fraud non-systemic accounting records,

-assessment of the economic content

-of economic events which form the basis

-of accounting entries.
+- understanding and evaluation of the internal control environment with respect to the operating and accounting processes that take place in the Bank, - a critical assessment of assumptions made by the Bank in case of material accounting estimates and untypical transactions, in particular: - verification of the methodology of estimating the provision for court proceedings related to denominated and foreign currency loans in CHF after the CJEU judgment of 3 October 2019.
+(Case C-260/18) and an analysis of the rationality and reasonableness of the assumptions made and the correctness of the input data and calculations of the provision estimates - an analysis of the implementation of the process of the commission refund due to early repayment of consumer credit following the CJEU judgment of 11 September 2019.
+(Case C-383/18) and verification of the methodology for the estimation of provisions for the refunds due to historical early repayments of consumer loans, including in particular an analysis of the rationality and legitimacy of the assumptions and the correctness of the input data and calculations, - an analysis of the correctness and completeness of disclosures in the financial statements within this scope, - analysis of minutes from internal and external audits, minutes from meetings of the Bank's statutory bodies, correspondence with regulatory authorities, customer claim registers and registers of operational events, - monitoring of external sources of information to identify potential violations of laws and regulations, - review of financial data and for selected on the basis of risk assessment of potential fraud non-systemic accounting records, assessment of the economic content of economic events which form the basis of accounting entries.

-Responsibilities of the Management Board and the Supervisory Board of the Parent for the Consolidated Financial Statements
+Responsibilities of the Management Board and the Supervisory Board for the Financial Statements

-The Parent's Management Board is responsible for the preparation - based on properly kept accounting records - of consolidated financial statements which give a true and fair view of the economic and financial position of the Group and of its financial performance in accordance with the applicable International Financial Reporting Standards, as endorsed by the European Union, the adopted accounting policies as well as the applicable laws and articles of association, and for such internal control as the Management Board determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+The Bank's Management Board is responsible for the preparation - based on properly kept accounting records - of financial statements which give a true and fair view of the economic and financial position of the Bank and of its financial performance in accordance with the applicable International Financial Reporting Standards, as endorsed by the European Union, the adopted accounting policies as well as the applicable laws and articles of association, and for such internal control as the Management Board determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the consolidated financial statements, the Parent's Management Board is responsible for assessing the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Parent's Management Board either intends to liquidate the Group or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, the Management Board is responsible for assessing the Bank's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Management Board either intends to liquidate the Bank or to cease operations, or has no realistic alternative but to do so.

-The Management Board and members of the Supervisory Board of the Parent are obliged to ensure that the consolidated financial statements meet the requirements of the Accounting Act of 29 September 1994 (the "Accounting Act", Journal of Laws of 2019, item 351, as amended).
-Members of the Parent's Supervisory Board are responsible for overseeing the financial reporting process.
+The Management Board and members of the Supervisory Board of the Bank are obliged to ensure that the financial statements meet the requirements of the Accounting Act.
+Members of the Supervisory Board are responsible for overseeing the Bank's financial reporting process.

-Auditor's Responsibilities for the Audit of the Consolidated financial statements
+Auditor's Responsibilities for the Audit of the Financial Statements

-Our objectives are to obtain reasonable assurance about whether the consolidated financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
+Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with PSAs will always detect a material misstatement when it exists.
-Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these consolidated financial statements.
+Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.